- Spinal cord basics

 - Most frequent in men in their 50's or older.(34024334)

-- Initial symptoms may include gait disturbance (96% of patients), bladder dysfunction, back pain, and/or sensory deficit in the legs.(34024334)
+- Initial symptoms may include gait disturbance (96% of patients), back pain, and asymmetric/ascending sensory disturbance (including radicular symptoms and patchy sensory loss).

 - MRI findings:

-- Usually causes a longitudinally extensive, thoracic lesion that is hyperintense on T2 sequences.
+- Usually causes a longitudinally extensive, thoracic lesion involving the central spinal cord that is hyperintense on T2 sequences.
 Any longitudinally extensive T2-hyperintense lesion in the thoracic spine should lead to strong consideration for dural AV fistula.(34619778) Unfortunately, nonspecific T2 hyperintensity often leads to a misdiagnosis of transverse myelitis.(33896530)

 - Venous dilation may be seen in the form of prominent paraspinal T2 flow voids along the posterior surface of the spinal cord in ~50-80% of cases.
 If seen, these are nearly pathognomonic (but they may occur with other types of arteriovenous malformation or certain tumors).(33522736)